Minori Chihara

-Minori Chihara (茅原 実里, Chihara Minori) is a Japanese voice actress and former singer who has had roles in several anime series.
+Minori Chihara (茅原 実里, Chihara Minori) is a Japanese voice actress and singer who has had roles in several anime series.
 She is well known for her voice role as Yuki Nagato in The Melancholy of Haruhi Suzumiya and Leon in The iDOLM@STER, while in her musical career, she has been signed under King Records and Lantis.
 She was born in the city of Utsunomiya, Tochigi and was raised in Saitama.
-She is affiliated with the talent agency HoriPro International.
+She was affiliated with the talent agency HoriPro International.